In this section

 Golf can be played in the brisk air of the 18-hole Ballater Golf Club.
 And there are some beautiful scenic spots including nearby Muir of Dinnet and wholly natural Burn o’ Vat – an impressive and beautiful cave formed during the Ice Age.

-Discover the historical Balmoral Cairns erected by Queen Victoria and Price Albert to celebrate the marriages of their children and other key events for the royal family.
+Discover the historical Balmoral Cairns erected by Queen Victoria and Prince Albert to celebrate the marriages of their children and other key events for the royal family.
 There are 11 Cairns to discover, the most famous of which is the Prince Albert Cairn which looks out to panoramic vistas of stunning and majestic landscape.